katlund/BlockStab/README.md

 Erin Carson, Kathryn Lund, Miro Rozložník, and Stephen Thomas.
 Block Gram-Schmidt methods and their stability properties.
 Linear ALgebra and its Applications.
 Vol 638, pp 150--195, 2022. https://doi.org/10.1016/j.laa.2021.12.017

 Please also mention which version of the software you are using by referring, e.g., to a tag or specific commit.

+## Related projects
+See [LowSyncBlockArnoldi](https://gitlab.mpi-magdeburg.mpg.de/lund/low-sync-block-arnoldi) for block Arnoldi versions of these routines and a simple algorithm comparison workflow.

 ## License
 Creative Commons Attribution 4.0 International Public License: https://creativecommons.org/licenses/by/4.0/legalcode.